raceychan/lihil/docs/tutorials.md

 - Constraints with supported types

-Checkout [msgspec constraints](https://jcristharif.com/msgspec/constraints.html) for more details on specific constraints you can set on different types.
+Checkout [msgspec constraints](https://jcristharif.com/msgspec/constraints.html) for more details on specific constraints that you can set on different types.

 ##### Custom Encoder/Decoder